 You are not under obligation to tell a prospective employer of your pregnancy during the recruitment process.
 However, if you are offered the job and the offer was withdrawn after telling them about the pregnancy, you may be able to claim compensation for maternity discrimination.

 Legally, you should be able to return to the same job and responsibilities you had before you went on maternity leave.
-If this is not the case, you may be able to make a claim.
+If you return from maternity leave and find your responsibilities have been greatly reduced, you may be able to make a claim.